 Type II Kinase Inhibitors Library

-Type II inhibitors bind to an extended ATP site including a back pocket formed by displacement of highly conserved DFG (Asp-Phe-Gly) motif (‘DFG-out’) at the start of the activation segment of the kinase.
-This is an inactive conformation.
+Type II kinase inhibitors uniquely bind to the inactive conformation of kinases.
+Unlike type I inhibitors that target the ATP-binding site in its active conformation, type II inhibitors bind to a site adjacent to the ATP-binding pocket, stabilizing the kinase in its inactive state.
+Drug of this class bind to an extended ATP site including a back pocket formed by displacement of highly conserved DFG (Asp-Phe-Gly) motif (‘DFG-out’) at the start of the activation segment of the kinase.